-If you want to start working with the code immediately, check out the Zowe CLI core repository (opens new window) and the contribution guidelines (opens new window).
-The zowe-cli-sample-plugin GitHub repository (opens new window) is a sample plug-in that adheres to the guidelines for contributing to Zowe CLI projects.
+If you want to start working with the code immediately, review the Readme file in the Zowe CLI core repository and the Zowe contribution guidelines.
+The zowe-cli-sample-plugin GitHub repository is a sample plug-in that adheres to the guidelines for contributing to Zowe CLI projects.

 Follow these tutorials to get started working with the sample plug-in: